coq-community/bertrand/README.md

 A proof of correctness of the algorithm for computing prime numbers as described in "The Art of Computer Programming:
-Fundamental Algorithms" by Knuth, pp. 147-149, as an application of Bertrand's postulate.
+Fundamental Algorithms" by Knuth, pp. 147-149, and an application using Bertrand's postulate.

 ## Meta